Web Service for Dynamics 365

 Perhaps more importantly, the SDK is the single best source of documentation around the architecture of CRM, its data model, security, and services.

-You can download the Microsoft Dynamics CRM SDK by visiting the download page.
+You can download the Microsoft Dynamics 365 SDK by visiting the download page.

 - Developer Toolkit for Microsoft Dynamics CRM (MSDN resource)